MirjamCa/Thesis/README.md

 ## Solutions

-Best solutions are available from the folders DynamicSolutions and StaticSolutions for the two solvers, respectively.
+Best solutions are available in the folders `DynamicSolutions` and `StaticSolutions` for the two solvers, respectively.
 Each solution is validated against the `OrPasSolution.xsd` XML schema.

 ## Validator

-The solution validator is available as a C++ source file in `or_pas_validator.cc`.
+The solution validator is available as the C++ source file `or_pas_validator.cc`.
 The compilation command is provided on top of the file as a comment.
-The library libxml++ needs to be installed.
+The library `libxml++` needs to be installed.